NYC Bridge

 7. What documents do I need to provide for my appeal?

-You should provide all correspondence related to your disqualification, including your NOPD, NOD (if applicable), and any supporting documents, such as medical records, psychological evaluations, or drivers abstract.
+You should provide all correspondence related to your disqualification, including your NOPD, NOD (if applicable), and any supporting documents, such as medical records, psychological evaluations and drivers abstract.

 8. Do I need an attorney to appeal my disqualification?